edgio-docs/edgio-docs/src/pages/guides/basics/environments.md

 #### Build Time {/*build-time*/}

-When you deploy to an environment using a deploy token, for example by running `{{ FULL_CLI_NAME }} deploy my-team --environment=production --token=(my token)` option, all environment variables are pulled down from the {{ PORTAL_PLAIN }} and applied to `process.env` so they can be accessed at build time.
-This allows you to store all of your build and runtime secrets in a single place, the {{ PORTAL_PLAIN }}, rather than storing some in your CI system's secret manager.
+When you deploy to an environment using a deploy token, for example by running `{{ FULL_CLI_NAME }} deploy my-team --environment=production --token=(my token)` option, all environment variables are pulled down from the {{ PORTAL }} and applied to `process.env` so they can be accessed at build time.
+This allows you to store all of your build and runtime secrets in a single place, the {{ PORTAL }}, rather than storing some in your CI system's secret manager.

 #### Runtime {/*runtime*/}